geetika6/Perl-parse-string-dump-file/README.md

 5. A new version of this perl script to include a single sub routine to do these multiple file reading Using exception handling in perl
 And then dump into a file syncflop.txt in a particular fashion

+6. Perl add_text_start_end_file_read_list
+This perl file loads a list of files in which text is to be added in start and end of file.